 Symptom Possible solution Error message: Invalid system disk or Non-System disk or Disk error.
-When drive activity stops, remove the disc and press the spacebar on the keyboard.
+When drive activity stops, remove the disc, and then press the spacebar on the keyboard.
 The computer should start up.
-Computer does not turn off when the On button is pressed.
-Press and hold the On button until the computer turns off.
+Computer does not turn off when the Power button is pressed.
+Press and hold the Power button until the computer turns off.
 Check Power Settings.
 Computer shuts down automatically.
 The computer might be in an exceedingly hot environment.
 Let it cool down.
-Ensure that computer air vents are not blocked and that the internal fan is running - see Keeping the computer free of dust, dirt, and heat on page 15.
+Ensure that computer air vents are not blocked and that the internal fan is running - see Keeping the computer free of dust, dirt, and heat on page 23.
 (Your computer might not have an internal fan.)

-Display (monitor)
+Display (screen)

-Symptom Possible solution

-Screen is blank, and monitor power light is not lit.
-Reconnect the power plug to the back of the monitor and to the wall outlet.

-Press the On button on the monitor.

 Symptom Possible solution Screen is blank.
+Reconnect the power plug to the back of the computer and to the wall outlet.
+Press the Power button to turn on the computer.
 Press the space bar on the keyboard or move the mouse to make the screen display visible again.
 Press the Sleep button (select models only), or the Esc key on the keyboard, to resume from Sleep mode.
-Press the On button to turn on the computer.
-Inspect the monitor video connector for bent pins: If any of the pins are bent, replace the monitor connector cable. • If no pins are bent, reconnect the monitor connector cable to the computer.
-Images on the Adjust the monitor resolution setting in Windows 7: screen are too large or too small, 1.
-Click the Start button, and then click Control Panel. or the images are fuzzy.
-2. Under Appearance and Personalization, click Adjust Screen Resolution. , 3.
-Adjust resolution as necessary, and then click Apply .
+Images on the screen are too large or too small, or the images are fuzzy.
+Adjust the display resolution setting in Windows 7: 1.
+Tap the Start button, and then tap Control Panel.
+2. Under Appearance and Personalization, tap Adjust Screen Resolution.
+3. Adjust resolution as necessary, and then tap Apply.